elcruzo/elcruzo-text-editor/README.md

 ## Dependencies

-To run this ElCruzo Notepad Clone, you need:
+To run this Notepad Clone, you need:

 - Python 3.x
 - The `PyQt5` library, which can be installed using pip: